 The last con of USDA loans is that they force you to pay private mortgage insurance.
-This means that you’ll have to pay between 0.5% and 1% of the entire cost of the loan on an annual basis for the entire length of the loan.
+This means that you will have to pay between 0.5% and 1% of the entire cost of the loan on an annual basis for the entire length of the loan.

-In contrast, when you take out a conventional loan, you only have to pay private mortgage insurance until you’ve paid off 20% of the house’s total cost.
-So, if you were to put down a 20% downpayment, you wouldn’t have to pay private mortgage insurance on a conventional mortgage at all.
+In contrast, when you take out a conventional loan, you only have to pay private mortgage insurance until you have paid off 20% of the house’s total cost.
+So, if you were to put down a 20% down payment, you wouldn’t have to pay private mortgage insurance on a conventional mortgage at all.

 Where Do You Get a USDA Loan?

 You can apply for a USDA loan in a number of places.
 These loans are sponsored by standard mortgage lenders.
-So, if you call banks in your area, there’s a good chance that they’ll offer USDA loans as well.
+So, if you call banks in your area, there is a good chance that they will offer USDA loans as well.

 Another option is to get on Google and type “USDA loan lenders”.
 This should return a number of different results, leading you to find an option that benefits you.